You are here:Home1/Resources2/COVID-19 Resources for Cancer Survivors

 NCCS has heard from many survivors who feel uniquely vulnerable due to their history of cancer treatments.
 And we have heard from people currently in treatment, who are worried about delays in care and navigating a stressed health care system.

 We’re partnering and consulting with several cancer organizations and experts to address the questions and concerns survivors have shared.
-Please bookmark this page, as it will be updated frequently.

 Frequently Asked Clinical Questions

 NCCS and the American Society of Clinical Oncology (ASCO) are working together to provide information about how coronavirus 2019 (COVID-19) could potentially affect the health and cancer care of people diagnosed with cancer.

 Click the link below to find answers to cancer survivors’ frequently asked clinical questions about COVID-19 from ASCO Chief Medical Officer and Executive Vice President Dr. Richard Schilsky.

 Richard Schilsky, MD, FACP, FSCT, FASCO, and NCCS CEO Shelley Fuld Nasso